Skip to main content

 • “Way too complicated for the simple mechanics of the game and buggy to the point of being hilarious (opening inventory during credits, turning flashlight on and off while you're unconscious on the floor, etc.).”

 • “I've just completed the one possible scenario, and I can clearly say that it is awesome, sometimes creepy, sometimes really funny.
-Happy to have this game; I guess I'm going to spend many more hours to find out other scenarios.”
+Happy to have this game; I guess I am going to spend many more hours to find out other scenarios.”

 • emotional

-The game evokes strong emotions through its immersive creepy story and multiple endings, making players feel that their choices significantly impact the narrative.
-However, technical issues like bugs and graphical glitches can detract from the overall emotional experience, leading to frustration and distraction from the intended atmosphere.
+The game effectively immerses players in a creepy narrative that emphasizes emotional stakes through its multiple endings, making players feel that their choices have significant consequences.
+However, technical issues, such as bugs and graphical glitches, can detract from the overall emotional experience, occasionally breaking the intended atmosphere and leaving players frustrated.
 The character of Eve, who seeks emotional connection amidst her isolation, adds depth to the game's emotional landscape.

 • “The creepy story and multiple endings made me feel immersed in a way that my actions mattered.”